xmos/xcore_iot/documents/tutorials/freertos/getting_started.rst

   set(USE_WIFI_MANAGER TRUE)
   set(USE_FATFS TRUE)

-See :ref:`build configurations <sdk-build-configurations-label>` for a full set of supported options.
+See :ref:`build configurations <sdk-cmake-variables-label>` for a full set of supported options.

 ********************
 New Project Template